MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Parameters

-* BlinkImages (JSON object) - Optional.
-Adds a blink mapping for one or more image assets.
+* BlinkImages (string) - Optional.
+The blink mapping for one or more image assets, formatted as a comma-separated string of image asset pairs.
+You set a new blink mapping for an image asset by using an "=" sign.
+(For example, to set the blink mapping for `e_SystemLogoPrompt.jpg` to `e_Sleepy4.jpg`, use `"e_SystemLogoPrompt.jpg=e_Sleepy4.jpg"`).
 * OpenEyeMinMs (integer) - Optional.
 Sets the minimum duration that Misty's eyes stay open while blinking.
 * OpenEyeMaxMs (integer) - Optional.
 Sets the maximum duration that Misty's eyes stay open while blinking.
 * ClosedEyeMinMs (integer) - Optional.
 Sets the minimum duration that Misty's eyes stay closed while blinking.